wudonghao/Hand-Segmentation/Readme.md

 3.Batch_size over 4 causes overflow on my machine probably for the above reason.

-4.The ground truth images as input have been binarized with 0 and 1 in advance.
+4.The ground truth images as input have been binarized with 0 and 1 during preprocessing.

 5.Some codes for image processing are provided in the file named "Image_processing_tools" while without any guarantees for directly using.